domainic/domainic-attributer/README.md

   include Domainic::Attributer

   argument :make, String do
-    desc "The make of the car"
+    desc 'The make of the car'
   end

   argument :model, String do
-    description "The model of the car" end
+    description 'The model of the car' end

   argument :year, ->(value) { value.is_a?(Integer) && value >= 1900 && value <= Time.now.year } do
-    description "The year the car was made" end end
+    description 'The year the car was made' end end
 ```